HeavyMoon/PSAccountManager/README.md

 # PowerSehll Account Manager
 ## PSAccountManager

-:warning: This program probably still has bugs.
-If you find a bug, please report it. :warning:

 This is a password manager implemented using only standard Windows functions based on PowerShell 5.1.
 All account information is encrypted with DPAPI.